bazaarvoice/HostedUIResources/CloudSEO/README.md

 ### Cloud SEO
-Bazaarvoice's Cloud SEO allows you to server side include Bazaarvoice captured content so product detail pages get the maximum SEO value possible from user submitted revies, questions or answers.
+Bazaarvoice's Cloud SEO allows you to server side include Bazaarvoice captured content so product detail pages get the maximum SEO value possible from user submitted reviews, questions or answers.
 When Cloud SEO is enabled, Bazaarvoice will host URLs that will contain HTML blobs for all your products.
 These HTML blobs contain the review, questions, or answers content that user have submitted via Bazaarvoice, wrapped in SEO optimized markup (schema.org).